BIDMCDigitalPsychiatry/LAMP-platform/docs/02-quick_links/04-privacy.md

 ## Deleting Your Account

 Your account may be deleted via the app through the delete my account button.
 You may delete your account at any time.
-When you delete your account you will be asked if you want us to delete your data as well.
+You may also request to delete your account externally via the following Google form: https://forms.gle/rb7wSWgHBNwU1cQ78

 ### **Can I delete data stored by the LAMP Platform?**